No Engine braking does not affect your transmission, whether it may be automatic or manual. It is good but not as effective as brakes.

 Yes, it is actually beneficial.
-When you use brake you convert the kinetic energy of you car into heat energy.
-But in engine braking you are using the engine to convert the kinetic energy to heat energy and your putting more heat into engine.
+When you use a brake you convert the kinetic energy of your car into heat energy.
+But in engine braking, you are using the engine to convert the kinetic energy to heat energy and you putting more heat into the engine.

 So it is not that you only use your engine braking cause it will definitely not slow you down as hitting brakes.
 Engine braking depends on the gear you are on and the RPM at which your engine is rotating.

 If you are on 4th gear at 2000 rpm engine braking will not be that effective.
 But if you are on the 2nd gear and around 3000 rpm you will definitely slow your car at a faster rate.
-It is mostly advised to use only on long downhill.
-It depends on the driver also if your are comfortable with it do not use it, better use brakes.
+It is mostly advised to use only on a long downhill.
+It depends on the driver also if you are not comfortable with it do not use it, better to use brakes.

-In some modern diesel cars Jake Nett brake (engine braking) is installed which open the exhaust valve after the compression cycle is completed.
+In some modern diesel cars, the Jake Nett brake (engine braking) is installed which open the exhaust valve after the compression cycle is completed.
 It releases the compressed air from the cylinder and slows your car down.

 Refer to this video and see how much it is effective